A non-Euclidean story or: how to persist when your geometry doesn't

 \chapterimage[width=\textwidth]{./Mountainrange.png}

 \lettrine[lines=3]{V}{ery} few conscious species survived the space break heralded by the necromancer, but dwarves had been most resilient to the geometrical distress.
-In particular those who happened to be drunk had been even more malleable to reality shifts -- and the event happening amidst a great battle during a siege, the drunken dwarves had consisted of literally all of the dwarves.
+In particular those who happened to be drunk had been even more malleable to reality shifts.
+As the event happened amidst a great battle during a siege, the drunken dwarves had consisted of literally all of the dwarves.

 The subterranean caverns, once teeming with life and annoying pests, have since been quiet.
 Almost all of the animals and many of the plants had not been able to adapt to the phase shift in reality.
 Most mushrooms hadn't seemed to mind the new geometry for some reason, but then again, mushrooms are rarely confused about anything -- instead some of them were known to cause confusion when consumed by a careless dwarf.
-It had been said that in the old days, certain varieties could make a dwarf feel like seeing new dimensions; in modern times the same brand of mushroom was said to make you see less of them.
-A weird feeling for a modern dwarf, and only went to show that even a fungus can have a sense of humor.
-Thus the modern food farming focused on the several species of edible mushrooms and fungi still surviving, and thriwing, with whatever little resources and geometry was left.
+Thus the modern food farming focused on the several species of edible mushrooms and fungi still surviving, and thriving, with whatever little resources and geometry was left.
+It had been said that in the old days, certain varieties could make a dwarf feel like seeing new dimensions; in modern times the same species of mushroom was said to make you see less of them.
+A weird feeling for a modern dwarf, and it only went to show that even a fungus can have a sense of humor.

 \splitter